 NEDA electronics design is going to be conducted in three phases.
 Firstly, the new digital electronics is envisaged to instrument the Neutron Wall array [30, 14] consisting of 50 detectors.
-In parallel, during the development of NEDA, 45 more scintillator detector modules are expected to be produced and used during the AGATA campaign at GANIL in 2016-2017.
+Secondly, 46 NEDA scintillator detector modules plus electronics will be produced and used in the AGATA campaign at GANIL in 2016-2017 and 48 NEDA detectors plus electronics will produced for the NEDA@HISPEC experiments at NUSTAR/FAIR from 2018.
+Finally, the electronics for the full NEDA array, with 331 detectors, will be built in the last phase.